mittelmark/chess4tcl/README.md

 - `::chess4tcl::Chess4Tcl new` - create a new command
 - `cmd ascii` - return a board representation in ascii
-- `cmd board` - return the board using true type font representation
+- `cmd board` - return the board using true type font representations, defaults to Merida
 - `cmd clear` - create an empty board
 - `cmd fen` - return the current board as [FEN string](https://www.chess.com/terms/fen-chess)
 - `cmd game_over` - check if the current position is final